carpentries-incubator/genome-mining/_episodes/04-bigscape.md

 > > ~~~
 > > {: .output}
 > >
-> > We can see that the table is difficult to read because of the amount of information it has.
+> > This table is difficult to read because of the amount of information it has.
 The first line has the names of the
 > > columns; `BGC`, `Product Prediction` and `BiG-SCAPE class` are the once we are interested in.
 So we will extract those.
 > >
 > > ~~~